So this whole pandemic has been wild to say the least!

 I’m fed up of breathing exercises and listening to youtube video’s of ‘relaxing music’ with fucking watercolour dolphins.
 I’m looking forward to seeing what happens with CBT.

 My Mum is extremely keen for me to get hypnosis when the lockdown ends too.
 I’ll do anything at this point.

-Although I said I wouldn’t write any blog posts until I’d finished the magazine, I need to wait on my Mum making her dinner to get in to the kitchen right now and I need a break from Word documents.
-I hate this magazine by now.
+Although I said I wouldn’t write blog posts until I’d finished the magazine, I need to wait on my Mum making her dinner to get in to the kitchen and I need a break from Word documents.
+I hate this magazine by this point.

-If you have tried CBT, hypnosis or relate to any of the stuff I just said please let me know how it went for you, distractions from work are very welcome.
+If you have tried CBT, hypnosis or relate to any of the stuff I just said please let me know how it went for you, distractions are very welcome.